fernandezbaptiste/Your-First-Contribution-first-draft/README.md

 The entire project is now on your computer!

-On your terminal, make sure that you are in the project by running:
+Open your terminal make sure that you are in the project by running:
 `cd Your-First-Contribution`

 Now open the `OurStory.txt` file in a text editor or on your favourite IDE (aka VS Code, Atom, PyCharm, Sublime etc).